23klhuynh/Vietnamese_restaurant/README.md

-1) fix the aboutUs: className etc
+1) fix the menu naming system

-2) create a horizontal slider: category